up-for-grabs/up-for-grabs.net/docs/how-it-works.md

 about managing our own servers, and can save time on the manual work that comes with a project of this size:

-- GitHub Actions run on each build and pull request to validate the project is in a state where it can be deployed
+- [GitHub Actions](https://github.com/features/actions) run on each build and pull request to validate the project is in a state where it can be deployed
-- Netlify hooks run on each pull request to test the deploy and provide a preview so that reviewers do not need to pull down and verify the changes locally
+- [Netlify](https://www.netlify.com/) hooks run on each pull request to test the deploy and provide a preview so that reviewers do not need to pull down and verify the changes locally
-- When a commit is pushed to the `gh-pages` branch, a deploy is started to publishes the latest code to GitHub Pages, which hosts our site
+- When a commit is pushed to the `gh-pages` branch, a deploy is started to publishes the latest code to [GitHub Pages](https://pages.github.com/), which hosts the site
-- A GitHub Action runs weekly to scan the project list and cleanup any that have stale projects, by checking they are still accessible via the GitHub API.
+- A GitHub action runs weekly to scan the project list and cleanup any that have stale projects, by checking they are still accessible via the GitHub API.
 This saves us time having to manually review projects for inactivity.
 - A GitHub action runs daily to check each project and commit statistics to the